 Campus Child Care Homes Profiles

-The Campus Homes profiles include current and upcoming openings (if any), rates, photographs, and detail for each home-based child care program.
-To view, log in as a U-M affiliate.
+The Campus Homes profiles include any current and upcoming openings, rates, photographs, and detail for each home-based child care program.
+To view, log in as a U-M employee or student.
 If you have questions or need more information, please email or call (734) 763-9379.

 The U-M Work-Life Resource Center offers child care resource information only.
 Information is subject to change.
 Neither the U-M nor its subcontractors warrant any information concerning any child care provider, nor do they inspect, investigate, endorse, recommend, or choose any particular provider.
 The inclusion of any care provider’s name does not constitute endorsement or certification by the U-M, WLRC or its subcontractors as to their qualifications to provide child care, the rates charged for services or any other aspect of individual program’s quality of care.
 Any complaints and problems should be directed to the caregiver and/or the State of Michigan Department of Licensing and Regulatory Affairs.